-Students must be a U.S. citizen by birth or naturalization, or a permanent resident.
+- Students must be a U.S. citizen by birth or naturalization, or a permanent resident.

 - For Academic Year fellowships, graduate students must be enrolled in a program of graduate or professional study by the start of the Fellowship, but may apply in advance of admissions notification.

-For Summer fellowships, you may be a prospective graduate student as long as you can demonstrate graduate or professional school admission during the upcoming Fall.
+- For Summer fellowships, you may be a prospective graduate student as long as you can demonstrate graduate or professional school admission during the upcoming Fall.
 You may apply in advance of admissions notification.

-- At the undergraduate level, only students at the intermediate or higher level in the less commonly taught language of application are eligible
+- At the undergraduate level, only students at the intermediate or higher level in the less commonly taught language of application are eligible.

 Types of Fellowships

-Summer FLAS Fellowships provide a $2,500 stipend and up to $5,000 for tuition and fees for approved intensive summer language courses in the U.S. or abroad.
+Summer FLAS Fellowships provide a $3,500 stipend and up to $5,000 for tuition and fees for approved intensive summer language courses in the U.S. or abroad.
 Consult with individual FLAS coordinators for travel costs in excess of the stipend.

-For example: If a student receives funding from other sources to cover 100% of tuition and fees, his or her FLAS fellowship will not cover tuition and fees but will provide a $2,500 stipend.
-If other funding sources cover only a portion of tuition and fees (e.g. half), FLAS can cover the remaining cost of tuition and fees up to $5,000 and a $2,500 stipend.
+For example: If a student receives funding from other sources to cover 100% of tuition and fees, his or her FLAS fellowship will not cover tuition and fees but will provide a $3,500 stipend.
+If other funding sources cover only a portion of tuition and fees (e.g. half), FLAS can cover the remaining cost of tuition and fees up to $5,000 and a $3,500 stipend.
 Students are required to report any additional funds from other sources for their intensive language program to their FLAS Coordinators.

 Academic year FLAS Fellowships provide a stipend plus support for tuition and fees.
 Fellows are required to take at least one language and one area studies course each semester.

-The FLAS Fellowship will provide a $15,000 stipend to a graduate student plus full tuition and fees.
+The FLAS Fellowship will provide a $20,000 stipend to a graduate student plus full tuition and fees.
 If you are selected as a FLAS fellow, you are required to obtain a confirmation from your home/academic department stating that the department will cover any required difference between the FLAS stipend and your graduate school’s minimum allowance.

 The FLAS Fellowship will provide a $5,000 stipend to an undergraduate student plus up to $10,000 in tuition and fees.